x-team/symphony-tutorial/README.md

 #### b) Filling News section with sample content

 At this moment you already see the newly created section in the left side on main menu.
-To proceed in the development of this tutorial we'll create some content in that section.
+Next we'll create some content in that section.

-Go to `Content > News`, you'll see an empty list of entries.
-That's fine, click on the green button `Create New`.
+Go to `Content > News` and you'll see an empty list of entries.
+Click on the green button `Create New`.

 ![creating-content](screenshots/12-creating-content.png)

-The greatest thing of Symphony is the administration interface, it's really simple!
+By now you'll be starting to understand why I love the Symphony administration interface: it's really simple!

 ![content-created](screenshots/13-content-created.png)

-After creating a few entries with sample content, you'll be able to see the entries list and sort as you want.
-What you see here is unrelated to frontend, as we'll see soon.
+After creating a few entries with sample content you'll be able to see the entries list and sort entries as you want.
+This doesn't affect anything on the frontend, we'll be getting to that soon.

 ![news-section](screenshots/14-news-section.png)

 #### c) Creating the Images Section (linked sections)

-You probably noticed that I didn't included any image field in the __News section__.
-If yes, cool, you are paying attention :)
+Did you notice that I didn't include any image field in the __News section__.
+You did?
+Cool, you are paying attention :)

-So lets create a new section called __Images__, with some meta information like __caption__ and __credits__.
+So lets create a new section called __Images__ with some meta information like __caption__ and __credits__.
 But first we need to create a new folder to upload all image files of this section.
 On your terminal run `mkdir workspace/uploads && mkdir workspace/uploads/images`.

-For this section we'll need 2 more extensions, to install, run:
+For this section we'll need 2 more extensions.
+To install, run:

 `git submodule add https://github.com/symphonycms/selectbox_link_field.git extensions/selectbox_link_field --recursive`